Want to become a member of Recovery? You can apply here.

 I myself was never in doubt that my body was ill, and I still have no doubts about that

 It was only as I learnt more about, and not least accepted, the interaction between my head and my body, that some progress was made.
-Someone happened to recommended Live Landmark’s book, Vekk meg når det er over (Wake me when it is over).
+Someone happened to the book Vekk meg når det er over (Wake me when it is over).
 This happened shortly after my diagnosis in 2017, and I applied to do a course soon afterwards.
 I had heard about the Lightning Process before, but had more or less brushed it aside when I understood that it was based on mental processes.
-But Live Landmark’s story was believable.
+But the story in the book was believable.
 I registered for a course and attended in February 2018.
 This was an important turning point for me.

 Rapid recovery with mental techniques

 At the Lightning Process course, we learnt how structures and connections in the brain can be changed through mental training techniques.
 This way one can influence pain signals, for instance, even those that lead to what we feel are “genuine” physical symptoms.
 By replacing negative thoughts and feelings with positive ones, we can help the body to heal itself.
 It is all based on neuroscience and is of course best explained by the experts in this field.

 After three days of the course I spent a whole hour going for a walk.
 I wept for joy!

 I improved rapidly, much faster than expected!
 After three days of the course I spent a whole hour going for a walk.
 I wept for joy!
 And rather than going to bed with pain afterwards, I could repeat my walk the following day.
 Today, six months after the course, my life is good again, and I have ventured out on my first long journey overseas.
 I can exercise, be social and spend my energy on things I enjoy.
 I still have some challenges, but with the toolbox I now have at my disposal, I am better equipped than ever to overcome them.